sjovic/library/tech9/day3/README.md

 *   [Angular](https://angular.io/docs)
 *   [Bootstrap](https://getbootstrap.com/docs)

 Concepts
 --------

 *   Laying the foundation structure with HTML5, high level components like edit fields, buttons, lists etc.
 *   Adding styling with Bootstrap and CSS3
 *   Writing client-side to add interactive behaviour with Angular and also to initialize REST client which be used to exchange with backend

 Step 0 - Initial setup
 -------------------------------

 1. Install VS Code.
 2. Install Node.js.
-3. Install Angular CLI with "npm install -g @angular/cli".
+3. Install Angular CLI with "npm install -g @angular/cli@1.7.3".
 4. Add "@CrossOrigin" annotation for "http://localhost:4200" for each controller class in backend.

 Step 1 - Add initial frontend setup structure
 -------------------------------
-1. Create new angular application using angular-cli (with "ng new <application-name> --prefix <selector-prefix-name>").
+1. Create new angular application using angular-cli (with "ng new \<application-name\> --prefix \<selector-prefix-name\>").
-2. Install bootstrap, jquery and popper.js (with npm install --save <dependency-name>).
+2. Install bootstrap, jquery and popper.js (with npm install --save \<dependency-name\>).
 3. Add path to the bootstrap.css (from "../node_modules/bootstrap/dist/css/bootstrap.css") into "styles" array in ".angular-cli.json" file.
 4. Add path to the bootstrap, jquery and popper.js JavaScrip files into "scripts" array in ".angular-cli.json" file:
 	* "../node_modules/jquery/dist/jquery.js",
 	* "../node_modules/popper.js/dist/umd/popper.js",
 	* "../node_modules/bootstrap/dist/js/bootstrap.js"
 5. Place image in "src/assets/images" folder.
-6. Generate components "header", "footer", "home", "books", "categories" using angular-cli (with "ng g c <component-name>).
+6. Generate components "header", "footer", "home", "books", "categories" using angular-cli (with "ng generate component \<component-name\>).
 7. You can run application from command line in application folder with "ng serve" (shorthand "ng s", or alternatively with "npm start" which will call command that is defined inside package.jason, which in case of angular application, generated with cli, is "ng serve").
-8. Change "outDir" path in ".angular-cli.json" file to "../../static" to specify where angular application will bi built, and build app with "ng build" (optionally add --prod and --aot, for production build and ahead of time compilation).

 Step 2 - Define routes for the application
 -------------------------------
-1. Create "app-routing.module.ts" file and define routes for all components.
+1. Create "app-routing.module.ts" file in src/app folder and define routes for all components.
 2. Import "RouterModule" and pass routes to "forRoot" method in "@NgModule" decorators imports array.
 3. Export configured "RouterModule" and add created module ("AppRoutingModule") to "app.module.ts" imports array.